Aspah/Pdf_Booking_Printing/README.md

 # Pdf_Booking_Printing
-PDF rearrange utility for being capable to print a pdf in a book form.
+Page rearranging app, that allow print a PDF in the necessary compagination for set up it in book format

 (Pd: The file is 'PDF_script.py' the rest are test and similar)